Fact Sheet: Emergency Field Hospital

 - Surgical sterilization tent

-- Digital X-ray capabilities
+- Digital X-ray equipment

 - Critical care unit

-- The emergency field hospital arrives with all the necessary equipment to be self-sufficient, including generators and water purification systems.
+- The emergency field hospital arrives with all of the necessary equipment to be self-sufficient, including generators and water purification systems.